camunda/blog.camunda.org/content/post/2020/02/camunda-optimize-30-alpha2-released.md

 {{< figure src="usertask-report1.png" alt="User Task Group by Assignee distribute by Flow Node " >}}

-With this release we add the possibility to group by Flow Node and distributed by Assignee and Candidate Group.
+This release adds the possibility to group by Flow Node and distribute by Assignee or Candidate Group.
 The resulting report could look like this:
 {{< figure src="usertask-report2.png" alt="User Task Group by Flow Node distribute by Assignee" >}}

 This report can help to get a good overview about the distribution of each User Task across different Assignees or Candidate Groups and makes Optimize's User Task Reporting capabilities even stronger.